Pedestrian killed in Brightline train collision, police say

 HOLLYWOOD, Fla. - A Brightline train struck a pedestrian Thursday evening in Hollywood, between the North Central and Royal Poinciana neighborhoods, according to the Hollywood Police Department.

-Miranda Grossman, the department's spokesperson, said detectives are investigating the death at North Dixie Highway and Garfield Street.
+Miranda Grossman, the department's spokesperson, said the pedestrian died at North Dixie Highway and Garfield Street.

+Detectives are still investigating the cause of the deadly collision, Grossman said.

 The express inter-city rail system connects Miami, Fort Lauderdale and West Palm Beach.
 The Brightline rail service wants to issue $950 million in tax-exempt bonds to offer service to Orlando.